 In a polarised fashion market that has hollowed out the middle, leaving luxury and affordable, budget fashion items are thriving.
 Not only is this still a focus for growth, there is a lot to be learned from how this segment operates.
+You will definitely need some time to explore this topic.
+That is why it will be a good idea to pay for papers for your college so you can get enough free time to do it.

 Fast fashion has changed the market for good.
 Across most apparel categories, items are kept half as long as they were over a decade ago, with the some of the lowest priced garments disposed of after seven or eight wears, according to McKinsey.